minhbkpro/docker-nginx-php-mysql/README.md

 Run: ```docker-compose up -d```

-# Config your webroot
+# Config webroot

-By default nginx will run index.php file at your project's root, but if your project is required to run index.php in other folder (ex: public or webroot folder), you need to change nginx config.
+By default nginx will run index.php file at your project's root, but if your project is required to run index.php in other folder like ```public``` or ```webroot``` in some framework, you need to change nginx config.

-Example, your project folder like this:
+Suppose, your project folder like this:

 ```
 .